CS-at-GA/CS1-Lab-104-Lists/.tutorial/00-Overview.md

 To achieve the fluid moviement here, we use a technique called Perlin Noise.
 There are two parts to this:

-1. using the `noise` function, with a number (`moversT[i]`, in our example) to generate a number between 0 and 1.
+1. using the p5 [`noise`](https://p5js.org/reference/#/p5/noise) function, with a number (`moversT[i]`, in our example) to generate a number between 0 and 1.
 This number is random-ish.
 The key here is _the closer together the values that are passed into noise on subsequent calls, the closer the output values_.
 If we passed in 7 and then 8 the values would _probably_ be further apart than if we passed 7 and then 7.1.
-2. we then take the output of the `noise` function and use it with the `map` function.
+2. we then take the output of the `noise` function and use it with the p5 [`map`](https://p5js.org/reference/#/p5/map) function.
 This function takes a value that lives in one range (between 0 and 1, in this case) and maps it into another value (0 to height).

 In this way, we achieve the fluid vertical movement of the circles.

+## Goal

+Add a new array representing a new property.

 [^1]: Certainly, you could copy and paste, but you'll _remember_ it better if you type it.
 [^2]: And lots of similar things that we want to do similar things to.